CodeWithShreyans/upstash-kv/README.md

 ## Docs

-See Vercel's docs [documentation](https://www.vercel.com/docs/storage/vercel-kv) for details.
+See Vercel's [documentation](https://www.vercel.com/docs/storage/vercel-kv) for details.

 ## A note for Vite users